 - Turn Summer Chores for Kids into Smart Money Management

 There are often times in our lives when our financial security is at risk.
 The loss of a job, a major illness, an unexpected pregnancy, etc. Setting up a financial wellness checklist is a great start but you need an emergency fund to fall back on.

 Typically, experts recommend having three months' salary in reserve 'just in case'.
 For people who are living paycheck to paycheck, it may be hard to imagine coming up with that kind of money.
 However, going into debt due to a job loss is a slippery slope that leads to high-interest emergency loans and bankruptcy.

 Use a bullet journal to stay on top of finances.
 Read my post on bullet journal tips for beginners before you start.
 This type of system keeps all of your finances in one journal.
 Track everything from bill paying and income, to looking at spending habits and learning how to save money.

 Here are a few tips for using a bullet journal for financial wellness.
-Check out The Penny Hoarder for more info on bullet journaling your finances.

 Include Your General Finance Information